Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 * **Steps to Reproduce:**
   1. Open the main theory page and navigate directly to the **Team / Instructors view panel**.
   2. Scroll down to the "Mentors of QA Learning Ecosystem" (Team / Instructors) section.
-  3. Locate the instructor profile card for Dmytro Kravchenko.
+  3. Locate the instructor profile cards grid layout.
-  4. Hover the mouse cursor directly over the instructor's background photo.
+  4. Hover the mouse cursor directly over an instructor's background photo portrait.
 * **Actual Result:** The darkened opacity overlay fails to trigger, leaving social links hidden and unclickable.
 * **Expected Result:** The hover state instantly triggers the opacity overlay and renders accessible social media links.